 - *This is a personal statement from me, Miki, as a human being, not as a representative of THINX.
-Since the original story has now mushroomed into a true game of telephone (cue Braveheart moment), I thought it’d be best to share my truth of what actually happened.
+Since the original story has now mushroomed into a true, bizarre game of telephone (cue Braveheart moment), I thought it’d be best to share the truth of what actually happened.

 THINX was a passion project of mine from Day 1 and was born out of a real need.
 I couldn’t believe how many times I had period accidents in the middle of soccer games or while stuck in traffic or in meetings and had to interrupt my days and run home & change and manage the mess.
 In researching it, I couldn’t believe that there was no period solution out there that really worked for women’s needs and that there had only been 3 major period innovations in the entire 20th century.
 It was even more insane when I found out that hundreds of millions of girls in the developing world were missing a week of school because of their periods and millions of those girls were dropping out of school because they simply didn’t have access to safe, menstrual products.
 And then the most insane thing I learned was that periods were so taboo globally that it was hard to discuss it openly, which is what was causing the lack of innovation in the first place.
 The thing that creates human life (a woman’s period) is the thing that makes women most ashamed!?
 No way.

 So, my razor focused goal when we first launched THINX was to a) create a best-in-class, innovative period-proof underwear business b) support girls in the developing world who don’t have access to menstrual products c) break the period taboo once and for all.